 - Crisis on Infinite Earths did it to the entire DC Universe — the destruction of The Multiverse damaged the time-stream, changing the histories of many characters who lived on the only surviving Earth, thus removing their pre-Crisis backstories (and their campiest adventures.)
 Several survivors of other Earths have been rewritten into the new history, such as the Justice Society: pre-Crisis, they were active in the 1940s (when their original stories were published) on Earth-2, and their world's Justice League equivalent; post-Crisis, they were the merged Earth's first superhero team, but still active in the 1940s.

 - Zero Hour!: Crisis in Time, the first sequel to Crisis on Infinite Earths, was the second universe-wide retcon, caused by Hal Jordan and Hank Hall going mad and tampering with the timestream.
 It created the sliding timescale that the DCU has used since and altered the backstories of several characters, most notably Hawkman, who was extremely streamlined to deal with his snarl (that partly resulted from Crisis) and the Legion of Super-Heroes, who got a complete Continuity Reboot.

 - In Infinite Crisis, CoIE's second sequel, a group of survivors from the pre-Crisis multiverse try to separate the numerous Earths yet again, leading to the multiverse's retroactive re-creation.
 It also featured a second, separate cosmic retcon; see below.
 (The third sequel, Final Crisis, did not radically alter continuity.)

 - The picture at the top of the page came from Infinite Crisis.
 Many of the changes here were caused by Superboy-Prime pounding on the walls of reality, giving rise to the "Superboy Punch!" meme as a way of hand-waving continuity errors.

 - Flashpoint, building off The Flash: Rebirth mentioned below, boils down to simply a time-traveller mucking things up and the heroes having to fix it.
-When The Flash makes the fixes, Pandora steps in and uses him to merge the Vertigo Comics and Wildstorm continuities with the main DCU to create a single timeline, saying the three had originally been one timeline splintered long ago.
+When Barry Allen makes the fixes, Pandora steps in and uses him to merge the Vertigo Comics and WildStorm continuities with the main DCU to create a single timeline, saying the three had originally been one timeline splintered long ago.
 It seems to be this merging, not a case of incorrectly repairing history, that causes the retcons.